Temple of Invention

 Charles J. Robertson

-- Celebrates the architecture of a landmark building with previously
+- Celebrates the architecture of a landmark building

 - Highlights the new courtyard atrium designed by renowned British architect Norman Foster